Dyslexia: Make a difference - Writing

-In this film, pupils from KS2 and KS3 with dyslexia describe their challenges with writing.
+Children with dyslexia describe their difficulties with writing.

 They talk about pen grip, misspelling high frequency words and struggling to structure extended writing.
 The film offers practical suggestions on how best to support them.